-To get Family Tax Benefit (FTB) Part A supplement and Child Care Benefit your child must meet immunisation requirements.
+To get Family Tax Benefit Part A supplement and child care fee assistance your child must meet immunisation requirements.

 Meeting the requirements